 Now that the model is harness-free, set up the inputs that you already saved (See "Save Harness Data to MAT-Files").

-From the Simulation->Model Configuration Parameters->Data Import/Export pane, click the Connect Input button.
+In the Modeling tab, select Model Settings.
+In the Data Import/Export pane, click the Connect Input button.

 The Root Inport Mapper tool opens.

-This example uses this tool to set up the model inputs from the MAT-file and map those inputs to an input port, based on a mapping algorithm.
+The example uses this tool to set up the model inputs from the MAT-file and map those inputs to an input port, based on a mapping algorithm.
 To select the MAT-file that contains the input data, click the From MAT-File button on the Root Inport Mapper toolbar.
-When the link dialog appears, click the Open Folder button.
+When the link dialog appears, click the Browse button.
 In the browser, select the MAT-file that you saved earlier.

 slexAutotransRootInportPassingManeuver.mat that contains the input data, determine the root input port to which to send input data.
 Simulink matches input data with input ports based on one of five criteria: